fortanix/sq-dsm/README.md

 use `make install`.
 The latter target honors `PREFIX` and `DESTDIR`.
 Finally, to return your source tree to its pristine state, run `make clean`.

+You can specify subdirectories to build individual modules, e.g. use `make -Copenpgp-ffi install` to only install the shared object with the C API.

 **Note:** By default the Python FFI bindings are also built.
 To skip these add `PYTHON=disable` to all `make` invocations.
 E.g. `make